-Two injured in homophobic stabbing outside London nightclub
+Two injured in homophobic stabbing outside London nightclub The Two Brewers

 The pair were outside the Two Brewers Bar on Clapham High Street when they were targeted